Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 In this case, `paymentData` will be taken from the previous `makePaymentRequest`.

 After update, you will receive `submitAdditionalPaymentDetailsResponse` in the returned commercetools payment.
-The next steps depend on if you received an action object in the `submitAdditionalPaymentDetailsResponse`.
+The next steps depend on the existence of an action object within `submitAdditionalPaymentDetailsResponse`.

 If you received an action object, [pass the action object to your front end](https://docs.adyen.com/checkout/components-web/#step-4-additional-front-end) and perform Step 4 again.
 Submit additional payment details response from Adyen for the case where you need to pass the action object to your front end: